X (Twitter) API Pricing in 2026: All Tiers

 |---|---|---|---|---|

-Connect your X account to Postproxy and start publishing through the Postproxy API — without managing X API tier selection, OAuth setup, or monthly cap tracking.
+Connect your X account to Postproxy and start publishing through the Postproxy API — without managing X API credit balances, OAuth setup, or per-call cost tracking.

 Postproxy